TaoMaru/Flask_lab/README.md

 # Flask_lab

-A small project that displays an xkcd comic on the home page, and info about me on the about page.
+A small project that displays an xkdc comic on the home page, and info about me on the about page.

+Uses python, flask, and bootstrap.